carceneaux/alfred-youtube-music-control/README.md

 I built this workflow out of necessity as Google Play music will be retired shortly.
 I listen to music most of the day at work and this helps immensely.

+## Hotkey Support

+Built-in hotkeys are available for the following actions.
+After installing the workflow, set the hotkeys to your liking in Alfred.

+* Play/Pause
+* Previous Song
+* Next Song
+* Increase Volume
+* Decrease Volume

+## Keywords

 The workflow uses the following keywords to control playback in an open Youtube Music tab:

 * `ym`: Play/Pause